wlcrs/huawei_solar/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-2D963D?logo=read-the-docs&logoColor=white)](https://github.com/wlcrs/huawei_solar/wiki)
 ![](https://img.shields.io/badge/dynamic/json?color=41BDF5&logo=home-assistant&label=integration%20usage&suffix=%20installs&cacheSeconds=15600&url=https://analytics.home-assistant.io/custom_integrations.json&query=$.huawei_solar.total)

+> [!WARNING]
+> Users that use the native modbus-integration alongside this integration should not upgrade to Home Assistant 2024.12.4, as it contains an upgrade to an incompatible version 3.7.4 of the pyModbus library.
+Significant work has already been done to upgrade this integration to support v3.8.0 of this library.
+We expect this to release alongside Home Assistant 2025.1, which is expected to also upgrade to that latest pyModbus version.
+This will solve the compatibility issue.

 This integration exposes the information and functions made available by Huawei Solar inverters directly via one of its Modbus interfaces in Home Assistant.

 ## Table of Contents